Azure/AML-Kubernetes/docs/ASH/KFServing-with-model-in-Azure-Storage.md

 *   A machine learn model is stored as Azure Storage Blobs.

     For this guide, a tensorflow saved model used because tensorflow predictor is used in inferenceService definition.
-    Please see <a name="storageUri">storageUri format</a> for details about how to organize the blob structure.
+    Please see <a href="#storageUri">storageUri format</a> for details about how to organize the blob structure.

     One can perform a distributed training using Azure Machine Service and register the trained model with the AML workspace as documented [here](notebooks/distributed-tf2-cifar10/distributed-tf2-cifar10.ipynb);